Vanilla-OS/handbook/_posts/2022-12-10-install-additional-drivers.md

 sudo apt install ./<driver>.deb
 ```

-(This will automatically install the required dependencies,)
+(This will automatically install the required dependencies.)

 Alternatively, you can install DEBs using `dpkg`:-